Adeniyii/socialdev/README.md

    - the upstream is named origin by default

-3. Create a new branch for the task you are assigned to with a descriptive branch name, using the git command: git checkout -b (branch name)
+3. Create a new branch for a feature you want to work on, with a descriptive branch name, using the git command: git checkout -b (branch name)

 4. After implementation, use the git command -: git add . or git add -A or git add (the file name) to effect changes you've made to the branch